Teskh/WUPS/diagnostics/README.md

 3. **Stud Distance Check**: Verifies that the BOY outer edge is at least 10mm from the nearest stud (QS) edge
 4. **Diameter Check**: Confirms that the BOY diameter is 30mm (within tolerance)

+### Electrical Outlet Diagnostics (`outlet-diagnostics.js`)

+Detects legacy electrical outlet cuts that need to be updated to the modern format.
+Legacy outlets are identified by:

+1. **Box Cut**: A closed polygon with exactly 4 corners (5 PP points with first and last matching)
+2. **Circular Cuts**: Two MP (Milling Point) circular cuts
+3. **Alignment**: The circular cuts are positioned such that their edge (center ± radius) aligns with one of the box corners

+**Detection Logic:**
+- For horizontal outlets: The Y coordinate of the MP minus its radius matches one of the box's Y corners
+- For vertical outlets: The X coordinate of the MP minus its radius matches one of the box's X corners

+**Features:**
+- Automatically detects all legacy outlets in the model
+- Provides dimensional information (box size, circle radius)
+- Includes a zoom button to focus on each detected outlet in the 3D view
+- Reports orientation (horizontal/vertical) for each outlet

 ## Usage

 ### Via UI